 Climate change alone will not cause wars, but it serves as an “Accelerant of Instability” or a “Threat Multiplier” that makes already existing threats worse.
 The threat of global warming for security will manifest through a range of effects: resource scarcity, extreme weather, food scarcity, water insecurity, and sea level rise will all threaten societies around the world.
 Too many governments are not prepared for these threats, either because they do not have the resources or because they have not planned ahead.
-How those societies respond to the increase in instability will determine whether climate change will lead to war.
+How societies and governments respond to the increase in instability will determine whether climate change will lead to war.

-WHAT YOU NEED TO KNOW ABOUT CLIMATE CHANGE AND ITS THREATS TO NATIONAL SECURITY:
+ASP WHAT YOU NEED TO KNOW ABOUT CLIMATE CHANGE AND ITS THREATS TO NATIONAL SECURITY:

 1. The science is definitive enough for action.
 We cannot wait until you have 100% certainty before acting.